|

 Luckily the Discuss conference suite and the Eastbourne care

-home are separately paid for, so I suppose this is the only thing
+members so I suppose this is the only thing the main part of

-the main part of the union had to concentrate on.
+the union had to concentrate on.

 My guess is that the boss here has long thought that the